Piotr1215/crossplane-demo/README.md

 - install crossplane on a local cluster :white_check_mark:
 - deploy and configure AWS provider :white_check_mark:
 - expose composites to the developers
-- developers deploy and manage the life-cycle of dev/test clusters in AZURE and AWS
+- developers deploy and manage the life-cycle of dev/test clusters in AWS
 - manage composites lifecycle

 ### Demo Setup